 TM: Is it fair to say you had a golden period?

 MD: Yes, yes it was.
-It went on a very nice, gentle upwards curve and what’s curious about most of my pictures is that they did not have much opening success… The Italian Job was not a hit when it opened, now it’s often voted the favourite film of filmgoers.
+It went on a very nice, gentle upward curve and what’s curious about most of my pictures is that they did not have much opening success… The Italian Job was not a hit when it opened, now it’s often voted the favourite film of filmgoers.

 One of the reasons I think is that I’ve often succeeded in finding something that’s rather original, and ‘original’ isn’t very easy with the marketing… it doesn’t seem to work, I mean I’ll give you three very good examples of pictures that didn’t open well, umm, The Italian Job, Blade Runner… The Deer Hunter… how about that?
 There’s one rule you need to know or you should know is… when you start shooting a picture, working on a picture with one of the American companies, from day one when you walk out of the office, having shaken hands etc, interest starts to rise.